coder/coder/docs/platforms/gcp.md

 ## Launch a Coder instance from the Google Cloud Marketplace

 We publish an Ubuntu 22.04 VM image with Coder and Docker pre-installed.
-Search for `Coder-v2` in the GCP Marketplace or
+Search for `Coder v2` in the GCP Marketplace or
 [use direct link](https://console.cloud.google.com/marketplace/product/coder-enterprise-market-public/coder-v2).

 ![Coder on GCP Marketplace](../images/platforms/gcp/marketplace.png)